 However, while you can use the exchange rate to guess how far your dollar might go in another country, this method can be way off.
-A better method would be to examine the Consumer Price Index for other countries.
-There are some exotic places that you can go in the world-like Thailand where the dollar can go very far, and you can live like a king, where in America you would live like a popper.
+A better method might be to examine the Consumer Price Index for other countries.
+There are some exotic places that you can go in the world-like Thailand where the dollar can go very far, and you can live very well on somewhat little.